vishnushiri02/SARS-Cov2/notes/Work_documented.md

 - After the lineage mapping, for each country the frequency of presence of each parental_lineage(which also includes the sublienages) in a month was calculated ($$$\frac{count\space of\space lineage\space B\space in\space jul}{total\space entries\space in\space jul}$$$) with confidence interval and plotted.
 The plots are stored in PDF file, 1 plot for each country so 10 pages - ```Work/Data_Analysis/plots/country_wise_frequency_trend.pdf``` without CI and ```Work/Data_Analysis/plots/country_wise_frequency_trend_CI.pdf``` with CI.
 - To make it more convenient plots for each Parental_lineage/variant grouped by country was plotted to do the analysis.
 These are present in the pdf files - ```Work/Data_Analysis/plots/Variant_wise_trend_all_countries.pdf``` without CI and ```Work/Data_Analysis/plots/Variant_wise_trend_all_countries_CI.pdf``` with CI
 - These plots are analysed to bring out the difference in the variant trend among countries.
 An entire spreedsheet was developed manually basically describing the variant trends in words ```Work/Data_Analysis/plot_Analysis_report.numbers```, and the summary of the analysis is in [[Analysing_variant_trends]] file.
 - To not miss on the difference of pandemic in countries the lineages which are not variants were also used for comparison like the variants.
 There are 300+ plots in the file each page corresponding to one lineage which is not a variants and the data is grouped by country.
-This is presetn in ```Work/Data_Analysis/plots/Lineages_no_var_freq_countrywise_CI``` with CI and in ```Work/Data_Analysis/plots/Lineages_no_var_freq_countrywise``` without CI
+This is presetn in ```Work/Data_Analysis/plots/Lineages_no_var_freq_countrywise_CI``` with CI and in ```Work/Data_Analysis/plots/Lineages_no_var_freq_countrywise``` without CI.
+- From these plots trends that look interesting are chosen and noted in [[Analysing_variant_trends]]

 [Definition Reference](https://www.cdc.gov/coronavirus/2019-ncov/variants/variant-classifications.html)